andrasq/node-mongo-lock/README.md

 to the constructor.
 The locked resource name strings are used for the document `_id`, and are limited to 1000 characters by mongodb.

+Small, flexible, and no dependencies (not ES6, not even mongodb); tested down to node-v0.6.

     const MongoLock = require('mongo-lock');
     const locks = new MongoLock(mongodb.db('lockDb').collection('locks'));
     locks.getLock(resourceName, ownerName, waitMs, lockTimeoutMs, (err) => {